fvaleri/strimzi-debugging/sessions/001/README.md

 amq-streams-cluster-operator-v2.1.0-8-6dfcc6449d-c2np5   1/1     Running   0          57s
 ```

-Create a new Kafka cluster and test topic.
-Look inside the YAML files to see how the cluster state is declared.
-The CO
+Create a new Kafka cluster and test topic.Look inside the YAML files to see how the cluster state is declared.
-periodically verifies that the desired state corresponds to the actual state and take action if not.
+The CO periodically verifies that the desired state corresponds to the actual state and take action if not.

-In addition to ZooKeeper and Kafka pods, the entity operator (EO) pod is also deployed, which includes two namespace
-operators: the topic operator (TO), which reconciles topic resources, and the user operator (UO), which reconciles user
+In addition to ZooKeeper and Kafka pods, the entity operator (EO) pod is also deployed, which includes two namespace operators: the topic operator (TO), which reconciles topic resources, and the user operator (UO), which reconciles user resources.
-resources.
-If you want to deploy multiple Kafka clusters on the same namespace, make sure to have only one instance of
-these operators to avoid a race conditions.
+If you want to deploy multiple Kafka clusters on the same namespace, make sure to have only one instance of these operators to avoid a race conditions.

 ```sh
 $ kubectl create -f sessions/001/crs